 How Do I Make the Transcription More Accurate?

-To transcribe audio files accurately, make sure to follow two simple tips.
+To transcribe audio files accurately, ensure you follow two simple tips.
 Firstly, get rid of any background noises.
 Find a quiet space before you start playing an audio file into your device’s microphone.

 Secondly, use a real-time conversion option if possible.
-This will allow you to edit the text straight away.
-You may miss inaccurately converted phrases if you edit the whole text afterward.
+This option allows you to edit the text straight away.
+You may miss some inaccurately converted phrases if you edit the whole text afterward.

-Some apps allow you to train the speech converter to better recognize specific accents – don’t negotiate this feature.
-In the case you need to get the best results, you may hire a professional.
+Some apps allow you to better train the speech converter to recognize specific accents—don’t negotiate this feature.
+In case you need to get the best results, you may hire a professional.
 A person can often hear nuances that a program can’t detect.